Bob Brady (baseball)

-Robert Jay Brady (November 8, 1922 – April 22, 1996) was an American professional baseball player and a former Major League catcher.
+Robert Jay Brady (November 8, 1922 – April 22, 1996) was an American professional baseball player who was a catcher in Major League Baseball.
 He appeared in four total games played over two seasons with the 1946–47 Boston Braves, and spent 13 seasons (1940–52) in minor league baseball.
 Born in Lewistown, Pennsylvania, Brady threw right-handed, batted left-handed, stood 6 ft 1 in tall and weighed 175 lb.

 Brady made seven plate appearances in the big leagues, and collected one hit and one base on balls.
 His hit—a pinch single—came on September 8, 1946, against Tommy Hughes of the Philadelphia Phillies at Braves Field in the second game of a doubleheader.
 Hughes pitched a 4–0 shutout victory against Boston.